-- 1.50 Licence holders must: - (a) provide all complainants with an acknowledgement and complaint reference/tracking number as appropriate and, with the exception of Eurostar, make a full response to at least 95% of all complaints within 20 working days - (b) when acknowledging a complaint, include a link to their complaints handling procedure, or inform the complainant where a copy can be obtained, as appropriate - (c) advise the complainant of the timescales for a response either when the complaint is acknowledged or as soon as practical thereafter.
-This should include advising the complainant of the anticipated resolution time for their complaint where this might differ from published targets. - 1.51 On receiving a complaint it is good practice to:

-- (a) if it is not clear, clarify at the outset what outcome the customer wants - (b) consider the nature of the complaint and whether it requires immediate prioritisation and/or escalation for example, does it involve a safety-related issue that requires immediate action? - (c) give discretion to customer-facing staff to resolve complaints on the spot, without reference to senior management.
-ORR does not expect such on-the-

-- spot resolution to be considered as a complaint for compliance or data recording purposes - 1.52 If the licence holder requests further information from the complainant, and the complainant does not respond within ten working days, the licence holder may close the complaint.
-They must inform the complainant that they may do so that they have done so, along with and how the complainant can get in touch with the licence holder if they wish for their complaint to be re-opened.
+- 1.49 Licence holders must: - provide all complainants with an acknowledgement and complaint (a) reference/tracking number as appropriate and, with the exception of Eurostar, make a full response to at least 95% of all complaints within 20 working days - when acknowledging a complaint, include a link to their complaints handling (b) procedure, or inform the complainant where a copy can be obtained, as appropriate - advise the complainant of the timescales for a response either when the (c) complaint is acknowledged or as soon as practical thereafter.
+This should include advising the complainant of the anticipated resolution time for their complaint where this might differ from published targets. - 1.50 On receiving a complaint it is good practice to: - if it is not clear, clarify at the outset what outcome the customer wants (a) - consider the nature of the complaint and whether it requires immediate (b) prioritisation and/or escalation - for example, does it involve a safety-related issue that requires immediate action? - (c) give discretion to customer-facing staff to resolve complaints on the spot, without reference to senior management.
+ORR does not expect such on-thespot resolution to be considered as a complaint for compliance or data recording purposes - 1.51 If the licence holder requests further information from the complainant, and the complainant does not respond within ten working days, the licence holder may close the complaint.
+They must inform the complainant that they may do so, along with how the complainant can get in touch with the licence holder if they wish for their complaint to be re-opened.